 Canterbury Festival is now firmly established among the major arts organisations of the South East.
-With its full time staff of 7 and a centrally-located, visible presence in the City, the Festival has come a long way from the time when it focused almost entirely on its October line-up.
-Now the busy team is engaged with a live event every month – mainly to raise funds - but also to maintain profile, build audiences and develop partnerships.
+With its staff of 7 and a centrally located, visible presence in the City, the Festival has come a long way from the time when it focused almost entirely on its October line-up.
+Now the busy team is engaged with a live event every month not only to raise funds, but also to maintain profile, build audiences and develop partnerships.
 Festival House offers a meeting place for common interest groups in marketing, diversity and access, an ideal location in which students and aspiring arts professionals can learn “on the job”, and a comfortable home for tenants the University of the Third Age.

 More new work, more Canterbury-relevant projects, more international visitors (both artists and audiences) and more participants are all goals for the next five years.
 Greater art – for everyone.